We flew on from Oddballs east out of the green delta across the dry Kalahari to Savuti:

 In Lionel’s defence he was doing his job, the Americans were repeat guests who worked for Southwest Airlines based in Dallas – world’s biggest carrier at the time.
 They were delighted when he gunned the Cruiser after a lioness as she started sprinting at a giraffe.
 She and five others brought down the giraffe and that was it, we spent the rest of the day watching lion lunch.

 The good thing is a vehicle is a great hide so I could scan around for birds too.
 While doing so I saw two ears above the grass some 100m off.
 A cub watching and waiting.
 It stayed right there till the pride leader looked up and made a funny high-pitched bark and they – turned out there were three of them – came running straight onto the carcase and started making a nuisance of themselves.
 When we left they were all fat as ticks, but had hardly made a dent in the huge female giraffe.

 Next morning we drove straight back at first light and all that was left was a blood stain on the grass, a chewed head nearby and scattered bones!
 Two males had arrived and they were lying there the size of dirigibles.
 Eight round lions and three bloated cubs.
 They looked like the animals from Rollin’ Safari:

 In camp Lionel, teasing, said to a guest who asked about the Lloyd of Lloyd’s Camp: ‘You should meet Lloyd, pity he’s not here.
 He’s 6ft 4in tall with long black hair tied back in a ponytail”.
 Yeah, right!
 Lloyd Wilmot’s a legend in deeds, but not in stature.

-I love the one guest comment after yet another exciting Wilmot Safari: “While the Lloyd is my shepherd I Wilmot fear…”
+I love the one guest comment in the camp guestbook after yet another exciting Wilmot Safari: “While Lloyd is my shepherd I Wilmot fear…”